 I wouldn’t say it’s my aim but a byproduct: I would like to show that it is possible to be an artist and also to navigate comfortably across the field of science.
 I don’t argue that art and science are the same things, but the wall dividing these fields has become unnecessarily high.

 Recently many great collaborations between art and science have evolved, and further, some institutional frameworks have grown to support them (to mention the BAD Award, FEAT residency etc.).
 I would like to see more of this – especially in educational institutions, as artistic visions and critiques on how science will change our society in future are important.

 Physarum polycephalum is a slime mould that eats fungal spores and bacteria; how do you feed your creativity?

 I don’t need to feed my creativity.
 Inspiration is everywhere around us.

 What directions are you taking your work into?

 I will continue to meander along the fuzzy path of art and science.
 I am currently preparing a show with tattooed mushrooms.
-Further, I am planning a second edition of “Inoculum – Connecting the Other”- an interdisciplinary conference and exhibition, the first of which I curated at the beginning of 2016.
-And I am also waiting to hear back from a grant proposal that – if successful, it will fund a new work addressing the topic of human health in the future
+Further, I am planning a second edition of “Inoculum – Connecting the Other”,- an interdisciplinary conference and exhibition, the first of which I curated at the beginning of 2016.
+And I am also waiting to hear back from a grant proposal that – if successful, will fund a new work addressing the topic of human health in the future